devicons/devicon/README.md

 contents and you will find a [fonts](./fonts) directory next to a `style.css`.
 Replace the content of the `fonts` folder, merge the `style.css` with [devicon.css](./devicon.css) and follow the next step to build the final stylesheet.

-**Note** the merge is required, because some icons are defined as alias, this should be replaced with a more elegant solution to support automated build processing.

 ### Build and minify stylesheet
 Run the following command to build the resulting file `devicon.min.css`
 ```bash